OSC/bc_osc_rstudio_server/README.md

 [Lmod](https://www.tacc.utexas.edu/research-development/tacc-projects/lmod)
 package manager is installed on the running compute node as well as the requested module in `$RSTUDIO_MODULE`.

+### PROOT_PATH

+This environment variable holds the path for the `proot` binary used to set up a fake bind mount for the RStudio Server process.

 ## Contributing